gowtham-ggg/JSPracticeDaily/DSA - problems/Questions.md

 40. Find the Greatest Common Divisor (GCD) of two numbers.
 41. Implement a function to check if a number is prime.
 42. Find factorial of a number using recursion.
+43. Reverse the digits of an integer (1234 → 4321).
+44. Implement a basic calculator using switch case.
+45. Convert decimal to binary and vice versa.
+46. Generate all subsets of a given array (Power Set).